zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-amazon.md

 Not done.

 [APZ 84.4] (#apz84 .4) {#apz84 .4 .ref .apz} "To say also in the present
-Do not go.”
+Do not go."
 The present is the present, which tells the existing period.
 Existing times Since the craving becomes predisable.
 The outlook was simmering.
 Cravings Since the view is constipated, the lust will not go into the number.
 Malice shall not go into the category of justice.
 The linked person shall not go to the number.